Ghost in the Shell: Arise OVA, TV series and film

 In 2013, a new iteration of the series titled Ghost in the Shell: Arise premiered, taking an original look at the Ghost in the Shell world, set before the original manga.
 It was released as a series of four original video animation (OVA) episodes (with limited theatrical releases) from 2013 to 2014, then recompiled as a 10-episode television series under the title of Kōkaku Kidōtai: Arise - Alternative Architecture.
 An additional fifth OVA titled Pyrophoric Cult, originally premiering in the Alternative Architecture broadcast as two original episodes, was released on August 26, 2015.
 Kazuchika Kise served as the chief director of the series, with Tow Ubukata as head writer.
 Cornelius was brought onto the project to compose the score for the series, with the Major's new voice actress Maaya Sakamoto also providing vocals for certain tracks.

 Ghost in the Shell: The New Movie, also known as Ghost in the Shell: Arise − The Movie or New Ghost in the Shell, is a 2015 film directed by Kazuya Nomura that serves as a finale to the Ghost in the Shell: Arise story arc.
 The film is a continuation to the plot of the Pyrophoric Cult episode of Arise, and ties up loose ends from that arc.

 A manga adaptation was serialized in Kodansha's Young Magazine, which started on March 13 and ended on August 26, 2013.

-2026 anime
+2026 TV series

-On May 25, 2024, it was announced that a new anime television series adaptation will be produced by Science Saru for a 2026 premiere.
-Saru will be in a production committee with Bandai Namco Filmworks, Kodansha and Production I.G.
+On May 25, 2024, it was announced that a new anime television series adaptation will be produced by Science Saru, which the studio would be part of its production committee alongside Bandai Namco Filmworks, Kodansha and Production I.G.
+The series is directed by Moko-chan, with a script by Toh EnJoe, and aired from July to September 2026.